Paint New Image

 Layers

 • Don't want to change much?
-Lower both Strength and Noise down to zero, this should keep the image unaffected, this should regenerate your image unaffected.
-Now you may use Enhance or play around with other settings.
+Lowering both Strength and Noise sliders results in fewer changes to your original image.
+Now you can use Enhance or play around with the other settings!

 • Consider your text prompt: It is crucial you consider the text you write alongside the next generation.
 We've seen very good results if you accurately describe your image alongside what transformation you plan to give it.

-If you want the AI to consider the text input more then try to up the Scale as well as the Strength sliders accordingly.
+If you want the AI to consider the text input more, then try to up the Prompt Guidance as well as the Strength sliders accordingly.
 Test different slider strengths at lower steps to get a good preview for what the AI is doing with your work and chosen settings - sometimes as little as 10~15 steps can give a good preview and sense for what you are attempting.